terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/sap-ready-to-go/README.md

 - Post-instance provisioning, Ansible Galaxy collection roles from [IBM](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/) are executed: `power_linux_sap`.
 - Tested with RHEL8.4,/8.6/8.8/9.2, SLES15-SP3/SP5 images.

-## Before you begin
-- **This solution requires a schematics workspace ID as input.**
-- If you do not have a [Power Virtual Server with VPC landing zone deployment](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) that is the full stack solution for a PowerVS Workspace with Secure Landing Zone, create it first.

 ## Notes
 - **Does not install any SAP software or solutions.**